METRIX IAP

 96%

-Catalog, awareness, engagement, and Seasonal promo campaigns.
+Catalog, awareness, engagement, and New Sales campaigns.
 Reallocate 100% to control or challenger budget.

 ■ KILL